OussamaSALAHOUELHADJ/ORO-sorting/README.md

 # ORO-sorting
 ORO is a python app that sorts a list of numbers in several ways.
-ORO is a practice of some of what i learned in Python, i know that there is existing libreries that sorts numbers and more, but why not i make my own! or maybe develope it to be better!
+ORO is a practice for some of what i learned in Python, i know that there is existing libraries that sorts numbers and more, but why not i make my own! or maybe develop it to be better!

 Hello My friend!
 I'm ORO🦉 The Sorting Bot...
 Nice to meet you!
 I'm here to help you ordering as many numbers as you want in Ascending or Descending way! with some other adds.